spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 <img width=800 src="https://github.com/user-attachments/assets/96bc9f5c-48e9-445d-b451-267397c723db" />

-To display the autoscaling activity at a specific point on the graph:
+### Display Autoscaling Activity at a Specific Point on the Graph

 1. Mouse over the upper graph to view the main details.
 2. Click **Cluster State Details** to view more information.